Water Lilies are one of the classic freshwater floral species.

 Keeping aquatic plants has a variety of benefits for your aquarium, including the production of dissolved oxygen.

-In addition to plants, there are lots of fish which make superb tank mates.
+In addition to plants, there are lots of fish that make superb tank mates.

 Bristlenose Plecostomus, along with Siamese Algae Eaters will also do this same task.
 Live bearing species like Guppies, Platys and Mollies are also perfect species to be kept in the same aquarium as Water Lilies.